 Water can be tested by using test strips which are dipped into a glass of water.
 As the color on the test strip changes, it can be matched with the provided color chart to determine the level of hardness.

 Hardness can also roughly be determined by dispensing drops of liquid soap into a glass of water.
 As a general rule of thumb, the more drops of soap required to produce soap suds, the harder the water is.

 How Do Water Softeners Work?

-Using a water softener for non-consumption purposes such as showering, washing dishes, and doing laundry can be used as is and won't necessarily require and additional filter.
+Using a water softener for non-consumption purposes such as showering, washing dishes, and doing laundry can be used as-is and won't necessarily require an additional filter.
 But water intended for drinking will require an additional filter to make it safe for consumption and to reduce the salty flavor.

 Video: How Do Water Softeners Work?

 Watch this informative video by Fresh Water Systems about how water softeners work.

 Salt-Based Water Softeners vs. Salt-Free Water Conditioners

 The term "salt-free water softener" is often misleading.
 While there are applications that reduce water hardness without the need for salt, they are more accurately described as water conditioners.